Sciss/Maeanderungen/README.md

 ## statement

 Software for sound experiments.
 (C)opyright 2017&ndash;2018 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the
-[GNU General Public License](http://github.com/Sciss/ImperfectHough/blob/master/LICENSE) v2+ and comes with absolutely no warranties.
+[GNU Affero General Public License](http://github.com/Sciss/Maeanderungen/blob/master/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`.

 ## building